Single-shot laser-pulse-induced magnetization reversal in CoFeB/MgO-based magnetic tunnel junctions: Fluence dependence

 \section{Fluence dependence}

 Here we present the results obtained under various laser fluences.
-Figure~\ref{fig6} shows the time evolution of MTJ resistance for different laser pulse fluences (pulse duration: 35~fs).
-When the initial state is parallel (P), the MTJ resistance begins to increase following laser irradiation at a fluence of 18.2~mJ/cm$^2$, indicating P-to-AP switching.
-In contrast, when starting from the AP state, no significant change in resistance is observed at comparable fluences.
-However, at fluences exceeding 19.6~mJ/cm$^2$, a slight decrease in resistance is observed even when the initial state is AP.
-This suggests the onset of multi-domain formation in the MTJ device at higher fluences.
+Figure~\ref{fig6} shows the time evolution of MTJ resistance for different incident fluences (pulse duration: 35~fs).
+When the initial state is parallel (P), the MTJ resistance starts to increase upon laser irradiation at an incident fluence of 18.2~mJ/cm$^2$, indicating P-to-AP switching.
+In contrast, when starting from the antiparallel (AP) state, no significant resistance change is observed at comparable fluences.
+However, at incident fluences exceeding 19.6~mJ/cm$^2$, a slight decrease in resistance is observed even when the initial state is AP, suggesting the onset of multi-domain formation in the MTJ device at higher incident fluences.
+Although the obtained threshold fluence may appear high, it is important to emphasize that it corresponds to the incident laser fluence.
+As shown in Fig.~3(c), only about 2.5\% of the incident energy is directly absorbed in the free layer.
+The total optical absorption of the MTJ stack is approximately 38\%, indicating that more than half of the incident laser energy is reflected.

+The robustness of magnetic heterostructures under intense ultrafast excitation has been demonstrated in several previous studies.
+In particular, our recent work employed even higher incident fluences exceeding 100~mJ/cm$^2$ without any observable degradation of magnetic properties~\cite{ishibashi2025single}.

+In the present study, the laser fluence was systematically varied, and the corresponding time evolution of the MTJ resistance is shown in Fig.~\ref{fig6}.
+All measurements were performed in a regime where the magnetic state could be reproducibly reset using a permanent magnet.
+The distinctly different responses observed for the initial P and AP states indicate that the resistance changes originate from the magnetic configuration rather than from laser-induced damage, thermally driven resistance drift, or MgO barrier breakdown.